-- The structure and functioning of the energy market does not currently support stakeholders to make low carbon choices that can actively drive the energy transition; - An EU-level carbon tax for non-EU Energy Trading Scheme (ETS) sectors; - Creating a level-playing-field for all technologies and energy sources to compete, so that the optimum solutions are arrived at for each specific situation; - Help to create 'local markets' for electricity consumed and generated in urban areas.
-This would allow consumers and producers of electricity, along with providers of storage and demand-side management, to easily access and benefit from these 'local markets'.
+- The fact that the structure and functioning of the energy market does not currently support stakeholders to make low carbon choices that can actively drive the energy transition; - The need for an EU-level carbon tax for non-EU Energy Trading Scheme (ETS) sectors; - The need to create a level-playing-field for all technologies and energy sources to compete, so that the optimum solutions are arrived at for each specific situation; - The need to help to create 'local markets' for electricity consumed and generated in urban areas.
+This would allow consumers and producers of electricity, along with providers of storage and demand-side management, to easily access and benefit from these 'local markets'; - Transportation needs to become clean and low carbon as it plays a vital part in a city's approach to improving air quality and mitigating climate change.
+Transport is addressed in the Urban Agenda Partnerships for Urban Mobility and Air Quality and future workstreams could be developed between these Partnerships and the Energy Transition Partnership; - The energy transition will contribute to low carbon jobs and growth as the EU makes the transition to a low carbon circular economy.
+The shift to a low carbon circular economy will create both opportunities and challenges for businesses and their workers.
+This transition to a low carbon circular economy needs to be just and fair.
+To do so, it must consider workers' jobs and livelihoods, as well as the challenges that businesses, especially SMEs, will face as the economy makes this transition Future joint workstreams on this issue could be developed with the Jobs and Skills in the Local Economy and the Circular Economy Partnerships.